 Reasons to choose a fixed rate mortgage

 Fixed rates are popular because they are nearly always lower than the current floating rate.
 So the cost of financing your home is generally less with a fixed rate, unless interest rates fall and the floating rate becomes less than the fixed rate you selected.
 Another reason to love fixed rate loans is certainty.
 A fixed interest rate won’t change during its term.
-For example, when you put $200,000 of your home loan on one-year fixed at 2.45%, that’s the interest rate you’ll be charged every month.
+For example, when you put $200,000 of your home loan on one-year fixed at the rate offered at the time, that’s the interest rate you’ll be charged every month for the next year.
 Your repayments won’t go up; nor will they go down.

 The main downside of a fixed rate is ERCs (early repayment charges).
 If you want to pay the loan off faster by injecting the occasional lump sum or extra payment, you’ll probably pay for the privilege.
 Always ask the bank to calculate the ERC before you go ahead with an extra payment.
 You might discover it’s better to put the extra money aside in a savings account until the loan comes off fixed.
 As mentioned above, the other downside of a fixed rate is the potential to be stuck on a rate that’s higher than the floating rate because rates have dropped while you were fixed.